 - Zoom classes are available for students who wish to participate from home.

 - Locker rooms and bathrooms are for emergency only as per state guidelines.

-- Students who have traveled out of state, competed or trained at other academies are asked to stay out of the academy for 7 days.
+- Unvaccinated students who have traveled out of state, competed or trained at other academies are asked to stay out of the academy for 7 days.